-In order to save space, we present only the energy consumption tables for this and the following experiments.
-(But the full set of result data is available from the repository mentioned in Section 1.)
+In this test, we used a time-independent workload for each VM, which was specified as a given percentage of the VM's requested capacity.
+Specifically, we tested 10%, 50%, and 100% of the requested capacity.
+In order to save space, we present only the energy consumption and SLA violation tables for this and the following experiments.
+(But the full set of result data is available from the repository mentioned in Section 4.3.)